adjust/ios_sdk/README.md

 [Adjust trackRevenue:1.0 forEvent:@"abc123" withParameters:parameters];
 ```

+You can also pass in an optional transaction ID to avoid tracking duplicate
+revenues.
+The last ten transaction IDs are remembered and revenue events with
+duplicate transaction IDs are skipped.
+This is especially useful for In-App
+Purchase tracking.
+See an example below.

 If you want to track In-App Purchases, please make sure to call `trackRevenue`
 after `finishTransaction` in `paymentQueue:updatedTransaction` only if the
 state changed to `SKPaymentTransactionStatePurchased`: